Our Road Trip to Tikal

-Overall, this trip was absolutely amazing, and something I would recommend anyone doing.
-Trying to do this in 4 days was too much, and based on the whole Mexican visa thing, I would recommend doing this trip over 7 or 8 days.
+Overall, this trip was absolutely amazing, and something I would recommend anyone who loves adventure.
+However, trying to do this in 4 days was too much, and based on the whole Mexican visa thing, I would recommend doing this trip over 7 or 8 days.

+There was a lot to see that we skipped out on.
 Spend some extra time in Flores or El Remate exploring the Lake.
 Give yourself a few extra days in Belize too, because it looks like a beautiful country.
-We thought a full day in San Ignacio would be good too.
+We thought a full day in San Ignacio would be good.
 There are plenty of nature reserves and Mayan ruins in the area worthy of your time.
-And of course, Belize is best known for its reefs and islands, with some of the worlds best scuba diving and snorkeling.
-So maybe head over to the coast and treat yourself.
+Just go with an open mind.